-The Service Zone contains parking areas, service areas, the new Administrative Services Center, and the future Community Outreach Programming Building.
+The Service Zone contains parking areas, service areas, the Administrative Services Center, and the future Community Outreach Programming Building.
 The proposed Community Outreach Programming Building has been located in the southeast corner of the campus to allow for maximum exposure and easy access to the public requiring minimal intrusion into the academic areas of the campus.
 Parking lots and drives will be planned around the mature trees in this area to the maximum extent possible, as they are now.
 The main entry to the Panama City Campus has been reconfigured to provide a stronger approach to the heart of the campus, additional visitor parking, and a better connection to the campus registration and information functions.
-The main campus sign will be relocated to this entry to provide clear signage to visitors and first-time students and their families.
-Along the edge of this front entry, a green space has been preserved to provide a gracious entry for the public and an attractive connection to Gulf Coast Community College.
+The main campus sign has been relocated to this entry to provide clear signage to visitors and first-time students and their families.
+A new joint mixed-use development will anchor this new entry.
+Consisting of several floors of student housing and ground floor commercial/retail space, this building will be the first residential structure at the Panama City Campus or Gulf Coast State College.
+Students at both institutions will enjoy this on-campus housing opportunity.
+Along the edge of this front entry, a green space has been preserved to provide a gracious entry for the public and an attractive connection to Gulf Coast State College.